aperekhozhuk/FlaskAPI/README.md

   "access-token": "json.token.example"
 }
 ```
-If article was not found or If you'll try to delete not own post - same as 4)
+If article was not found or If you'll try to delete not own post - same as 4).
-If specified post was not found - same as 2)
 ### 6. POST '/register'  - register new user
 #### Constraints:
 ```